 What is a Content ID Claim?

-If your video has been claimed by a third party, then most likely it has been matched by Content ID.
-You can check the details of any match policies that have been applied to your videos by clicking the descriptive link next to the video in your Video Manager.
-A Content ID claim has the ability to block, track, or monetize your video depending on the match policy decided by the third party.
-A contend ID claim means you cannot monetize the video you have uploaded.
-It does not usually have any effects on your partnership status unless the third party decides to remove the Content ID match and replace it with a Copyright claim (which is very much possible).
+If your video has been matched by Content ID, then most likely it has been claimed by a third party.
+You can receive a Content ID Claim if you have been using copyright-protected material in your video.
+A copyright owner can decide to block, track, or monetize your video depending on the match policy applied.
+In many cases, content ID claim means you cannot monetize the video you have uploaded.
+It does not usually have any effects on your partnership status unless the third party decides to remove the Content ID match and replace it with a Copyright Claim (which is very much possible).

-With many Content ID policies, your video will still be available on your channel on YouTube, but the content owner may choose to monetize and or track the video.
+With many Content ID policies, your video will still be available on your channel on YouTube for your viewers to watch, but the content owner may choose to monetize and/ or track the video.

 For tracked videos, your video will be unaffected.
-However, the content owner may track viewership statistics for your video to decide in the future what they would like to do.
-The content owner has the ability to take down a tracked video at any time.
-They can also decide to monetize it or leave it as is.
+However, the content owner may track viewership statistics for the video to decide in the future what they would like to do.
+The copyright owner can change their usage policy anytime.

-Please be aware that we are not able to assist you in retracting any third party claims or notices from any channel.
+IMPORTANT: Please be aware that we are not able to assist you in retracting any third-party claims or notices from any channel.
 We strongly recommend all partners to refrain from uploading material that is not theirs.
-If a Content ID claim is severe enough, you may receive a copyright strike.
-If numerous copyright strikes are placed on your YouTube Channel, it could jeopardize your YouTube Account, and your network partnership.
+If a Content ID Claim is severe enough, it may affect your good account standing or you may receive a copyright strike.
+If numerous copyright strikes are placed on your YouTube Channel, it could jeopardize your YouTube Account and your network partnership.
 We hope this information will help you avoid that.